 Within a short drive from Regina, you'll find the town of Lumsden in the Qu'Appelle Valley.
 Browse the shops, stroll by the river or set off on a trail into the rolling hills.
 Take a tour of Last Mountain Distillery, famous for its dill pickle vodka.
-At Over the Hill Orchards and Winery, pick up a bottle of fruit wine and Prairie Cherry chocolates or indulge in a gourmet meal prepared by a guest chef at one of its weekend Supper in the Orchard events.
+At Over the Hill Orchards and Winery, pick up a bottle of fruit wine and Prairie Cherry chocolates.
+Indulge in a gourmet meal prepared by a guest chef at one of its weekend Supper in the Orchard events.
+Don't forget to check out the market gardens on the highway between Lumsden and Craven.